cos316/assignment1-starter-code/README.md

   the user presses `ctrl-c`?**

   No, it is not necessary in this assignment.
 The default response to signals is good enough.
-  Keep in mind it would be good practice to do so in general, however.
+  However, keep in mind it would be good practice to do so in general.

 * **Should I use stream (TCP) or datagram (UDP) sockets?**

-  Please use stream (TCP) sockets, to ensure that the exact message is delivered.
+  Please use stream (TCP) sockets to ensure that the exact message is delivered.
   Streams ensure reliable, in-order packet transmission, whereas datagram packets are not guaranteed to be delivered.